eloypnd/teampulse/backend/README.md

   - `types/` - Defines TypeScript interfaces
   - `utils/` - Utility functions
 - `prisma/` - Contains the Prisma schema and seed data

-## Database Setup and Seeding

-The application uses Prisma as the ORM and includes seed data for development purposes.

 ## License